 We’ve been reading a few of Roald Dahl’s novels lately and my five-year-old has been completely entranced.
 Every night, she asks, “Please Mommy, just one more chapter?” and I absolutely love it.

 And because we can’t possibly read an entire novel every night, we’ve started using bookmarks to mark the page.
 So my kids were thrilled when I decided to create a set of bookmarks that they could colour in themselves!

 Foster your child’s love of reading with these gorgeous hand-drawn colouring bookmarks.
 This large bundle includes:

 - Winter-themed bookmarks (set of 6)

-Great for teachers, homeschoolers, or parents who want to entertain their kids while encouraging their love for reading—or even for adults who use colouring as a way to unwind!
+Great for teachers, homeschoolers, parents, or even for adults who use colouring as a way to unwind!

 Use the coupon code MOREBOOKMARKS to get 15% off the regular price!

 You can download the printable colouring bookmark PDF by clicking the download link below (no sign-up required):

 Each bookmark measures 2” x 6”, which is a pretty standard size for bookmarks.
 We laminated them to make them more durable—if that’s something you would like to do, keep scrolling after you download the bookmarks in order to find out how.